Mixnikon108/conway-complexity/README.md

 ![Performance Comparison](image.png)

-- **Image Explanation**: The image above illustrates the computation time required to update grids of various sizes over different numbers of epochs.
-The vectorized approach scales much better than the naive implementation as the grid size increases.
+- **Image Explanation**: The image above illustrates the computation time required to update grids of various sizes over different numbers of iterations for different matrix sizes.

-- **Testing and Validation**: This algorithm has been tested against the straightforward implementation to ensure correctness.
-The results are consistent across both methods, validating the efficiency of the numpy-based approach.

 ## First Order and Second Order Changes

 This simulation analyzes the complexity of the grid's evolution by calculating the first and second order changes: